Guest Post by: Marc Lewis M.S.(c), CSCS, ACSM-CPT

 Second, the DUP method improves recovery while simultaneously allowing you to add total volume per week.
 This is critical since total volume (i.e. mechanical overload) is directly related to stimulating the necessary cellular signaling for the development of muscular hypertrophy.

-Charles Poliquin (1988) originally proposed the systematic alternation of volume/intensity in shorter periods of time (3).
+The late Charles Poliquin (1988) originally proposed the systematic alternation of volume/intensity in shorter periods of time in 1988 (3).

 Poliquin (1988) theorized that strength-training programs lose their efficiency after two weeks, as he supported two-week cycles of a training block while alternating between volume and strength blocks (3).